-While I’m a huge believer of block scheduling, it’s also important for me to have hours of uninterrupted work so I could focus more on those tasks that require my 100% attention.
-Normally, I wake up at least three hours before everyone does to create my content, edit vlogs, plan my next trip with my daughter and so on.
+While I’m a believer of block scheduling, it’s also essential for me to have hours of uninterrupted work.
+It allows me to focus more on those tasks that require my 100% attention.
+Usually, I wake up at least three hours before everyone does to create my content, edit vlogs, plan my next trip with my daughter, and so on.
 And then I would spend at least two hours more before bedtime to check my team’s work and plan next day’s to-do list.

 Dress the part

-Although you are staying at home most days of the week, it doesn’t mean that you should look like you’re a plain home dweller because you’re still working even if you are at home.
+Although you are staying at home most days of the week, it doesn’t mean that you should look like you’re an everyday home dweller because you’re still working even if you are at home.
 Be video-call ready for a quick chat with a client.
-Saying you need 5 minutes to get ready was cute a few years ago but not in 2019.
+Saying you need 5 minutes to prepare was cute a few years ago but not in 2019.

 Your work conditions determine your success in your work-from-home career.
 As soon as you have your work conditions figured out, it’s now time for you to prepare yourself to get a job!